huyz2023/2by4-pretrain/README.md

 sparse.SparseSemiStructuredTensor._FORCE_CUTLASS = False
 ```

-By default, this is always True.
+By default, CUTLASS backend is used.
+Different from PyTorch, we support float8 2:4-spMM via CUTLASS (for RTX 4090 and higher GPUs).

 **Transposable mask select**